kurkale6ka/help/games/mortal_kombat_2.md

 `Left, Down, Left, Right, Down, Right, Left, Left, Right, Right`

 ## Acid Bath
-When the screen says "Finish Him!", hold Low Punch + Low Kick, press and hold Down, then press High Punch
+Uppercut while holding Low Punch + Low Kick

+## Babality and Friendship
+No punches during final round

 ## Fergality
 To do a fergality, enter Test Mode, then change the background to 6 and enable